Eaglw/Chemical_Engineering/Soft Matter/Soft matter.md

 At least one of the elements must be on a *mesoscopic length scale*, so above the atomic scale(1nm) up to the bulk(1mm).
 ### Consequences of the structure of soft matter
 There are 2 main consequences of the presence of connected polyatomic structures.
-- Large and nonlinear response:  non [[Linear response|linear response]] that is higher than the force applied
+- Large and nonlinear response:  non [[Soft Matter/Linear response|linear response]] that is higher than the force applied
 - Characteristic [[Relaxation time|relaxation time]] of simple liquids is near $10^{-9} s$ while the soft matter's one can be $1$ - $10^4$ s.